nilosd16/Youtube-Video-Downloader/README.md

 This is a small code snippet, which is very useful and quick for downloading high resolution videos from youtube.
 (This was one of my initial application snippets of python, used years ago, when I had started my journey in python.)

-The python library you will need is pytube.Make sure you have python package pytube installed.
+The python library you will need is pytube.Make sure you have pytube installed.
 Else install using :

 pip install pytube